 Loaded with Nutrients

 Additionally, pistachios have 28% of vitamin B6 RDI.
-Thus these nuts have higher B6 levels, which is vital for regulating blood sugar and the formation of hemoglobin.
+Thus these nuts have higher B6 levels, which are vital for regulating blood sugar and the formation of haemoglobin.

 They are rich in potassium, and taking an ounce of these nuts will give you 6% of the RDI.

 The nuts are high in antioxidants and anti-inflammatory effects, which is necessary for preventing cell damage and reducing risks of cancer.

 Pistachio’s antioxidants level is higher than most nuts and seeds but lower than walnuts and pecans.
 They have lutein and zeaxanthin antioxidants necessary for eye health and tocopherols and polyphenols that help fight heart disease and cancer.